Occurrence

 February 9, 2003

 This occurrence of Ceratozamia mexicana Brongn.
-(54.1169) was collected on February 9, 2003 in Greece.
+(54.1169) was collected on February 9, 2003 in United States.
 Flora of the World includes 2 field photographs documenting this occurrence, all of which are displayed here.

 Ceratozamia longifolia.
 54.1169--California.
 Berkeley Bot.
 Gard.
 10 Feb 03.
 013.jpg